 Adjusting to life as a family presents many challenges for new parents.
 Parent Baby Connection is a hands-on interactive workshop for one evening that helps new and expectant parents learn about topics such as safety measures for newborns like proper car seat setup, caring for a new mother and postpartum support, basic newborn baby care techniques such as bathing, feeding, and diapering, and much more.

 The new parents support group is a monthly gathering where you can meet, learn, share, and connect with other new parents.
-Receive support and guidance from your peers.
+This is a place where you can receive support and guidance from your peers.
 Each meeting allows for parents of babies 0-6 months of age to share their highs, lows, and discuss topics related to the challenges and joys of parenting an infant.

 - Wilmington Parent